• Skip to primary navigation

 front view of Chocolate Brownie Cookies, one with a bite taken out of it

-You all know brownies are my favorite dessert, so naturally I transformed my favorite sweet treat into cookie form with this chocolate brownie cookies recipe!
-They have fudgy centers with shiny crackly tops and taste just brownies but in cookie form - making them easy to share with a crowd.
+Brownies are my favorite dessert, so naturally I transformed my favorite sweet treat into a cookie with this brownie cookies recipe!
+They have fudgy centers with shiny crackly tops.

 a plate of Chocolate Brownie Cookies